nakimoto/nakimoto.github.io/essays/Green-Means-Go.md

 checkstyle errors anymore.
 That was simply the way that I coded.
 I carried that style when I learned C and entered everything on command line and edited things in emacs.

-While using ESLint in Javascript, I haven't been bothered by it at all.
+While using **ESLint** in **Javascript**, I haven't been bothered by it at all.
 I think it's really helpful.
 I feel like it cuts my time debugging.
 When i think back to Java, I would have to manually run checkstyle and check the console for the errors, then go line-by-line fixing them.
 With ESLint, it tells me in real time.
 I must prefer that method because I can adjust as I go.
 Regarding coding standards, I have also always commented my code a lot.
 I recently became an ATA for Into to Java and I noticed many students don't comment their code well.